perinm/deep-learning-for-coders/journal/README.md

 "Shape" is the each axis's size

 In order to avoid ambiguities it's best practice stick to the terms of rank, axis and length.

+L1 norm: the mean of the absolute of all differences L2 norm or RMSE: the root of the mean of sqaures of differences